leonardomaglia/react-month-picker/README.md

-# Simple React Month Picker
+# Simple React Month Range Picker

-Simple-React-Month-Picker Component offers a popup month selection panel with the option of presets or custom month ranges.
+Simple-React-Month-Range-Picker Component offers a popup month selection panel with the option of presets or custom month ranges.

 ## Installation